Right Arrow

 2. Performance: Maintaining optimal operational speed

-3. Quality: Ensuring product compliance with specifications
+3. Quality: Verifying product compliance with specifications

 Quantifiable cost savings